Distribution of Chores with Information Asymmetry: Fairness and Efficiency

 Thus, it suffices to show that the allocation satisfying these conditions is also $\DEF{(n-1)}$.
-We will do this, by proving that there exists a price vector $p$ such that $(A,p)$ is a \pEF{1} Fisher market equilibrium and using \cref{lem:pef1}.

-For every chore $c$ of type $X$ or $Y$ let us set $p(c) = v^X_{i^*}$ or $p(c) = v^Y_{i^*}$, respectively.
+To this end, for every chore $c$ of type $X$ or $Y$ let us set $p(c) = v^X_{i^*}$ or $p(c) = v^Y_{i^*}$, respectively.
 First, let us show that in such a case $(A,p)$ is a Fisher market equilibrium.
 To this end, observe that for every agent $i \in \calN$ with $v^X_i/v^X_{i^*} < v^Y_i/v^Y_{i^*}$ we have that $MPB_i$ consists of all chores of type $X$.
 And by condition (2), these are the only chores that agent $i$ receives.
 Analogously, from condition (3) we get that every agent $i \in \calN$ for which $v^X_i/v^X_{i^*} > v^Y_i/v^Y_{i^*}$ receives only its minimum pain per buck chores as well.
 Finally, for agent $i^*$, we get that $MPB_{i^*} = \calM$.
 Hence, every agent receives only its minimal pain per buck chores, which means that $(A,p)$ is indeed a Fisher market equilibrium.

 Now, let us show that $(A,p)$ is \pEF{1}.
 Fix arbitrary agents $i,j \in \calN$.
 If $A_i \neq \emptyset$, then by condition (4) there exists $c \in A_i$ such that $v_{i^*}(A_i \setminus \{c\}) \ge v_{i^*}(A_j)$.
 Thus, we get $p(A_i \setminus \{c\}) \ge p(A_j)$, which means that $(A,p)$ indeed is \pEF{1}.
 Therefore, the thesis follows from \cref{lem:pef1}. \end{proof}